frustea/frustea.github.io/_pages/about.md

 * I am a Physics Ph.D. student at the Joint Quantum Institute and QuICS, at the University of Maryland.

-* My research advisors during my studies were Mohammad Hafezi, Michael Gullans, and Jacob Taylor.
+* My research advisors during my studies were Mohammad Hafezi, Michael Gullans, Norbert Linke and Jacob Taylor.

 * My research interests lie at the intersection of machine learning and physics, particularly in quantum learning theory, quantum-enhanced machine learning, applications of classical machine learning in many-body physics, and analog quantum simulation.